What Is Breast Explantation?

 Breast explantation, or breast implant removal, is a surgery to take out implants from a previous breast augmentation or breast reconstruction.
 The motivation behind getting this procedure will vary for each patient, as it can be performed for cosmetic or medical reasons.
 Some women may opt to exchange their implants in a breast implant revision, while others choose to remove their implants without a replacement.

-As our experienced breast surgeon, Dr. Neil J. Zemmel, informs all of his breast augmentation patients, implants are not intended to last one’s lifetime.
+As our experienced breast surgeons, Dr. Neil J. Zemmel and Dr. Karishma Reddy, inform all of their breast augmentation patients, implants are not intended to last one’s lifetime.
 Eventually they will need to be replaced.
 Whether you are interested in replacing your implants or removing them indefinitely, learn more about the explant procedure by reading the detailed sections below.

 - Breast Explant Candidates